11 Top-Rated Beaches in the San Francisco Area

-Along a dramatic, craggy coastline, the beaches in and around San Francisco have a rugged quality and moody weather better suited to nature walks than sunbathing.
-Swimming is out of the question at most of the beaches due to the unforgiving ocean conditions and dangerous riptides.
-Instead, visitors can admire the spectacular vistas, breathe in the salty sea air, and relax to the soothing sound of crashing waves.
+Swimming is out of the question at most beaches due to the unforgiving ocean conditions and dangerous riptides.
+Instead, you can admire the spectacular vistas, breathe in the salty sea air, and relax while listening to the awe-inspiring sound of crashing waves.

 Despite the urban setting, the beaches within the San Francisco city limits are surprisingly unspoiled, with protected sand dunes and windswept cypress pine trees.
-Ocean Beach is San Francisco's longest stretch of shoreline, while the Baker Beach boasts the most stunning views.
+Ocean Beach is San Francisco's longest stretch of shoreline, while Baker Beach boasts the most stunning views.

 Discover the wide variety of sandy shores within the city limits and nearby with our list of the top beaches in the San Francisco area.

-1. Baker Beach, San Francisco
+Baker Beach, San Francisco

 Baker Beach boasts a setting that is unlike any other place in the world.
 The Golden Gate Bridge and Marin Headlands form a postcard-perfect backdrop for this beach, tucked away behind serpentine-rock cliffs and surrounded by Mediterranean shrubs, native flowers, and a grove of Monterey cypress.

 Safety Precautions: Do not swim or wade in the surf at Baker Beach.
-The water is not safe for swimming due to rip currents, powerful waves and sudden undertow.
+The water is not safe for swimming due to rip currents, powerful waves, and sudden undertow.
 There are no lifeguards at Baker Beach.

 Facilities include a large picnic area with BBQ grills.
-However this spot (behind the parking lot) is quite far from the beach and does not afford views of the Golden Gate Bridge.
+However, this spot (behind the parking lot) is quite far from the beach and does not afford views of the Golden Gate Bridge.
 Besides the picnic area, the beach has public restrooms, drinking water fountains, and a free parking lot.
 Arrive early on sunny summer days and weekends, before the parking lot fills up.

 Address: Bowley Street and Gibson Road, San Francisco, California

-2. Ocean Beach, San Francisco
+Ocean Beach, San Francisco

-Extending for 3.5-miles, Ocean Beach is the city's longest sandy stretch, so it rarely feels crowded, even though it's very popular.
+Extending for 3.5 miles, Ocean Beach is the city's longest sandy stretch, so it rarely feels crowded, even though it's very popular.
 Nearby residents come here to go jogging or walk their dogs.
 Kids enjoy making sandcastles.
 On those rare warm nights, locals gather to socialize around bonfires.

 Ocean Beach is San Francisco's foggiest and chilliest beach due to its open exposure.
 On typical days, the mists give way to sunshine around midday for a moment of calm, only to be ruffled by prevailing gusts from the Pacific Ocean in the afternoon or evening.